headintheclouddev/hitc-netsuite-easy-sale/README.md

 ## How to use this project
-See the NetSuite help documentation on how to deploy an SDF Account Customization project, and/or watch the YouTube video (published in June 2023) specific for this module here: XXX
+See the NetSuite help documentation on how to deploy an SDF Account Customization project, and/or watch the YouTube video (published in June 2023) specific for this module here: https://www.youtube.com/watch?v=lSQ3o5THiLs

 ## To Uninstall
 Really wish we had a better answer here - but the folks at Oracle do not provide an "uninstall" for SDF Configuration projects